You have decided to leave your current employment. Write a letter to your employer. Include the following in your letter:

 - IELTS test in Singapore and Australia – March 2015 (General Training) Thanks to K and R who took the IELTS test...

-- IELTS test in Singapore – August 2014 (Academic Module) An IELTS test taker from Singapore (thanks, E!) shared the...
+- IELTS test in Singapore – August 2015 (Academic Module) Our friend M took the IELTS test in Singapore and...

 - IELTS test in Singapore and UAE – January 2015 (General Training) The IELTS questions below were shared by two test takers...